If you came to this page directly and do not see a navigation frame on top, please go to the home page.

 |Salt Lake County|

-Salt Lake City is situated at an altitude of 4,294 ft (1,308 m) southeast of Great Salt Lake
+Salt Lake City is situated at an elevation of 4,294 ft (1,308 m) southeast of Great Salt Lake

 at the north end of Salt Lake Valley.
 It is the capital of the state of Utah and is the seat of Salt Lake County.